Series Number: 30529

 SCOPE AND CONTENT

-The Pioneer Biography Files, Series 529, are arranged alphabetically by the pioneer's last name.
-There are over 5,000 Pioneer Biography Files occupying 42 cubic feet.
+The Pioneer Biography Files, Series 30529, are arranged alphabetically by the pioneer's last name.
+There are over 5,000 Pioneer Biography Files occupying 42 feet.
 Some of the files were formerly designated as "incomplete" or "dropped."
 To simplify use of this series, the "incomplete" files were merged with the "complete" files.
-An index to the merged series is available to researchers in the Reading Room.
+An index to the merged series is available to researchers here and in the Reading Room.
 Most Pioneer Biography Files contain either a "Pioneer Data Form" or an "Old Settler Questionnaire."
 Forms were completed by an Historical Data Project survey worker or by the pioneer.
 Information contained on each form includes the name of the pioneer, birth and death dates, nationality, names of spouse, parents, children, and other relatives, date of marriage, occupation, date of immigration to the United States, date of migration to Dakota Territory, mode of transportation used, education, religion, political affiliation, family history, family heirlooms and relics, and information concerning "firsts" in the community, i.e., the first birth, death, school, church, doctor, lawyer, etc. The forms usually include a small township map providing the precise location of the family homestead, schools, churches, neighbor's farms, post offices, villages, groves, cemeteries, land marks, forts and posts, Indian sites, and stage lines.
 Some files contain information concerning the pioneer's experiences or knowledge of buffalo hunting, Indians, early settlers, land companies, colonies, mail service, shipping, railroads, land transfers, politics, citizen's organizations, organization of political subdivisions, natural catastrophes, epidemics, farming, vigilantism, military activities, popular entertainment, industry, newspapers, churches, schools, post offices, and landmarks.
 An occasional "Archaeological and Historical Survey Form" appears in the Pioneer Biography Files.
 These forms provide information concerning the location and characteristics of land marks, Indian sites, artifacts, historic sites, first settlers in a township, trading posts, trails, first schools, churches, births, deaths, marriages, etc. Many files include pioneer biographical sketches, reminiscences, notes, correspondence concerning interviews and collection of data, newspaper clippings, and photographs.
 Most newspaper clippings were photocopied and destroyed.
 All photographs were photocopied and transferred to the Photograph Collection.
 Photocopies and notes identifying the photographs were placed in each file.

 1 Aafedt, Peter-Alstad, Joseph K.